eseidel/lolsim/README.md

 - Missle system & proximity.
 - Neutral teams logic (do not attack until attacked, and attack as a group).
 - Missing Krugs split timers.
-- Krugs Experiance on first clear.
+- Krugs and Gromp Experiance on first clear.
 - Healing Amp (Runic Armor, Spirit Visage, etc.)
+- OnHit should not be included in lifesteal.
+- Spells with duration (e.g. consume) vs. auto-attack durations.

 ## Passives missing affecting the lvl 1 round_robin sort.